EDWARD-mononym/CDA/README.md

  ```bash
  python main.py --dataset [dataset] --algo [algorithm]
  ```
  The results will be be saved in a result folder in the same directory as main.py.
-Dataset can be either `PU_Artificial` or `PU_Real`.
+Dataset can be either `PU_Artificial`, `PU_Real` or `UO`.
 Algorithm can be any of the methods listed in `Supported models`.

 # Ablation, Replay & Stability study
 To replicate our experiments, run